-- Women in ancient Greece had few rights in comparison to male citizens.
-They were unable to vote, own land, or inherit, a woman's place was in the home and their purpose in life was the rearing of children. - However, Spartan women were treated somewhat differently and they had to do physical training like men, were permitted to own land, and could drink wine.
-Girls were educated but with an emphasis on dancing, gymnastics, and musical accomplishment. - Young women were expected to marry as a virgin at the age of 13 or 14, and marriage was usually organised by their father or guardian, who chose the husband and accepted from him a dowry.
+• Women in the ancient Greek world had few rights in comparison to male citizens.
+They were unable to vote, own land, or inherit, a woman's place was in the home and her purpose in life was the rearing of children.
+However, Spartan women were treated somewhat differently and they had to do physical training like men, were permitted to own land, and could drink wine.
+Girls were educated but with an emphasis on dancing, gymnastics, and musical accomplishment.
+Young women were expected to marry as a virgin at the age of 13 or 14, and marriage was usually organised by their father or guardian, who chose the husband and accepted from him a dowry.
 There was no role in Greek society for single mature females.
 Contact with non-family males was discouraged and women occupied their time with indoor activities such as weaving.
 They could visit the homes of friends and were able to participate in public religious ceremonies and festivals but not public assemblies.
 We do not know if they could attend theatre performances.
-A woman's name was not mentioned in public. - Slavery was widely accepted and slaves worked on farms, in quarries and mines and as domestic servants.
-There is little known about slaves as little was written about them.
-An Athenian household would own one to four slaves and someone would need to be very poor to own no slaves.
-They were acquired through war or piracy or were bought at the market and there were many categories of enslavement.
-They lacked rights but "even the most worthless slave could not be put to death without trial".
+A woman's name was not mentioned in public.